DanielKonsek/sd-simulate-Readme/README.md

 ![Product Name Screen Shot][product-screenshot]

-With this tool you can display and analyse UML state diagams to get a better understanding how transitions and regions interact with each other.
+With this tool, you can display and analyze UML state diagrams to get a better understanding of how transitions and regions interact with each other.
 <br/>

 * generate the corresponding reachability graph
 * reachability analysis
-* Maxnode analysis finding a transition sequence covering as many states as possible
+* Maxnode analysis to find a transition sequence covering as many states as possible
 * Maxtransition analysis to find the longest transition sequence possible

 <br/>